- Kriss Vector

 The sights of the Kel-Tec Sub 2000 sit 2.125″ above the center of bore.
 Based on the velocities of the ammunition above you should zero your Sub 2000 at (coming soon) feet.
 With this zero you can expect a ballistic trajectory as follows: (coming soon).

-- High Point pistols are absolute junk.
+- High Point pistols are junky.
 I assume that their carbine is too.
+Caveat emptor.

-- The magazines are not compatible with any pistols.
+- The magazines are not compatible with any of their pistols.

 - You can replace the cheesy factory stock with an aftermarket stock from ATI.
 It looks like a big improvement from the original.
 The ATI brand stock looks very similar to the stock on the Beretta Storm PCC.

-- Having a horrible reputation with their pistols, I would stay away from High Point products.
+- Although Hi-Point offers a great warranty, because of their limited ammunition capacity I would stay away from High Point products.
 Save your money and buy a Kel-Tec or a Beretta.

 Ruger PC-9 / PC-4: